1889 (20th April)

 Operation Overlord – D-Day

-Western Allied armies invaded Normandy in northern France and began to push the Germans back.
+A combined force of the Western Allied armies invaded Normandy in northern France and began to push the Germans back.

 1944 (20th July)